 The approving opinions of Foley & Lardner LLP and of Burke, Burns & Pinelli, Ltd., Chicago, Illinois, Bond Counsel, will be delivered with the Offered Bonds.
-The proposed form of the opinions is included in this Official Statement as Appendix D. Certain legal matters will be passed upon for the Authority by its General Counsel, Mary R. Kenney, Esq., and by its counsel, DLA Piper Rudnick Gray Cary US LLP, Chicago, Illinois.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Schiff Hardin LLP, Chicago, Illinois, and for the Initial Liquidity Provider by its counsel, Winston & Strawn LLP, Chicago, Illinois.
+The proposed form of those opinions is included in this Official Statement as Appendix D. Certain legal matters will be passed upon for the Authority by its General Counsel, Mary R. Kenney, Esq., and by its counsel,

+DLA Piper Rudnick Gray Cary US LLP, Chicago, Illinois.
+Certain legal matters will be passed upon for the Underwriter by its counsel, Schiff Hardin LLP, Chicago, Illinois.